Dawoodayaz20/DevOps_Learning/StudyMaterial/yamlLearning.md

   - jobs: define jobs their OS, and steps.
   - steps: sequential commands or actions.
   - run: Shell commands to execute.
+  - uses: Use prebuilt actions.
+  - with: pass params to actions.
+  - env: set environment variables.
+  - needs: make one job depend on another.